Norup news & more.

 March Miracles: Fun with a Purpose

-The ultimate basketball competition, March Miracles, is here!
+By Morgan C. and Mia D. The ultimate basketball competition, March Miracles, is here!
 On the 23 of March, over a hundred people played a series of three-on-three basketball games against their fellow classmates.
 Our authors took on the task of interviewing the workers and players.
 In total, we interviewed 8 teams and 6 workers.
-Many teams from 6th to 8th grade competed, but only 6 teams could win in the highly-anticipated finals.
-The finals had guests, including CASA dancers, CASA's Encore, Norup’s school mascot, and the U of D mascot, Tommy Titan.
+Many teams from 6th to 8th grade competed, but only 6 teams could...

 Wednesday, April 26, 2017